010JGL/Inscribe/inscribe/README.md

 - add testing

 - Collection page:
-Add a function for a surname for each topic id in the collection
+Add a function for a surname for each topic id in the collection.

+Change the functionality for the collection, need to link it with account.